luisenricke/GitGitHub-Notes/CursoGit/GuiaBasica.md

 git config --global core.autocrlf input
 ```

 Si no se configura esto, puede arrojar la siguiente advertencia ``warning: LF will be replaced by CRLF in [FILE_NAME].
-The file will have its original line endings in your working directory.``, en donde se dispara cuando se están haciendo los commits.
+The file will have its original line endings in your working directory``, en donde se dispara cuando se están haciendo los commits.

 #### Conexión con SSH